chandanhpcic/docs/source/manual/how-tos/fwcategory.rst

 =============================
 Organize PF Rules by Category
 =============================
-OPNsense firewall rules can be organized per category.
+Reticen8 firewall rules can be organized per category.
 These categories can be freely chosen or selected.

 ..
 Note::